nagajas/Reinfolio/README.md

 The notebooks provide self explanatory code for understanding the processes.
 The predictions of the LSTM network are for 1 day in future, which are predicted using the models if available, else they are trained with default lookback period of 30 days.
 This is explained in [trade_agent.ipynb](trade_agent.ipynb) file.
 The Q learning module implemented in [portfolio_opt.ipynb](portfolio_opt.ipynb) uses DQNAgent from [agent module](agent.py), to give investment scenario for a set of stocks for 1 day in future based on the LSTM model's prediction.

-This is an academic project.
-Real-time trading based on this project is not encouraged.

 ### Sample Results: